kennydurell/evictionprediction/README.md

-# Predicting Total Evictions by ZIP in San Francisco
+# Predicting Total Eviction Notices by ZIP in San Francisco

-Goals:
-The goal of this project was to use time-lagged features from disparate datasets to improve planning and prediction of eviction spikes in San Francisco ZIP codes.
+The goal of this project was to use time-lagged features from disparate datasets to improve planning and prediction of eviction notice spikes in San Francisco ZIP codes.
 As of August 2017, San Francisco is becoming an increasingly expensive city to rent and live in and there is a definite sense that the city's desirability and limited housing stock is leading to increases in evictions.
+The city keeps a public record of all eviction notices given and this was used as the core dataset for prediction.

 There are a number of hypothesis about what leads to increases in evictions and I wanted to explore possible predictors, from median home sale price in the prior year to demographic shifts based on American Community Survey data.